Employers

 Requesting proof of illness or injury

-You can ask an employee for proof of sickness or injury – usually a medical certificate from a doctor saying that the employee (or their spouse, partner or dependant) is sick or injured and unable to work.
+If an employee requests sick leave, you can ask them for proof of sickness or injury.
+This is usually a medical certificate from a doctor saying that the employee (or their spouse, partner or dependant) is sick or injured and unable to work.
 You cannot tell an employee which doctor or practice they should go to.

-Jennifer works on Monday, takes a day's sick leave on Tuesday, has a one-day scheduled break on Wednesday (during which she is still sick), and takes another day’s sick leave on Thursday.
+Jennifer works on Monday and takes a day's sick leave on Tuesday.
+She then has a one-day scheduled break on Wednesday (during which she is still sick), and takes another day’s sick leave on Thursday.
 Her employer can ask for proof at Jennifer’s expense as she has been sick for 3 days in a row.

-Holly works Monday to Friday, is sick on Monday and Tuesday, and on Wednesday she phones her employer to tell them that she will be off sick again.
+Holly is sick on Monday and Tuesday, and on Wednesday she phones her employer to tell them that she will be off sick again.
 Holly’s employer tells her that:

-• she will need to bring a medical certificate to work on her return to prove that she was genuinely ill
+• she will need to bring a medical certificate to work on her return to prove that she was genuinely ill, and

 • she will need to pay for the costs of getting the medical certificate herself, as she will have been sick for 3 days.